 What I liked about this book, so much more than the Kirk novel, was that the relationships between Picard and others were so much more believable and fleshed out.
 His friendship with Jack Crusher and a young Beverly on the Stargazer, established the crushing guilt he felt when Jack died under his command leaving Beverly widowed with a young son.
 He long carried a torch for her but felt he couldn’t act on it.
 I enjoyed meeting some people from his past that were new to me, and I loved every time that he first met a character that you knew would play a role in what we know as Star Trek canon.
 When he was given the USS Enterprise to lead he specifically asked for some officers that he had met in past missions on other ships.

 His time on the Enterprise wasn’t covered in-depth, as this book is geared mostly to fill in gaps of his life we are not familiar with.
-I was disappointed that so few pages were devoted to his time with the Borg, as I thought that was a crucial and life changing event for him.
-His later years, including his time as Federation Ambassador to Vulcan, and his late in life marriage to Beverly aren’t given much time either.
+I was disappointed that so few pages were devoted to his time with the Borg, as I thought that was a crucial and life-changing event for him.
+His later years, including his time as Federation Ambassador to Vulcan, and his late in life marriage to Beverly isn’t given much time either.

-An autobiography about Spock will be coming out in November, and since my opinion of these novels written by Goodman has improved, I plan on picking it up.
+An autobiography about Spock will be coming out in August of 2019 (edit- pushed back to September of 2021), and since my opinion of these novels written by Goodman has improved, I plan on picking it up.
 I need to know the identity of Spock’s wife that was hinted at in this book!
 In the meantime- live long and prosper my friends.